DSCKGEC/cleanurge-app/readme.md

 - Fork and clone the repository.
 - Open Android Studio --> New --> Project from Version Control... ---> Paste the repo url ---> Clone
 - Wait for the gradle sync to finish and click the play button to install the app on your local device / emulator.
 - There's a manual user verification system at the server's end, so newly created account will stay unverified and unable to login.
 At least for now.
-So use these Test Email and Passwords to login :
+So use any of these Test Email and Passwords to login :
     -   test@user1.com --- testuser@1
     -   test@user2.com --- testuser@2
     -   test@user3.com --- testuser@3